population-research/uganda-covid/response/wber_response.md

 see the authors justify making this variable dynamic in more specific detail.

     **Response:** To address this, we now use two different approaches.
-    First, we present results separately for households that were in agriculture and those that were not in agriculture before Covid.
+    First, we split the sample into two and present results separately for households that were in agriculture and those that were not in agriculture before Covid.
     Second, we show the results equivalent to the original table but with all survey rounds, interacting households' agricultural status in the prior round with survey indicators (in effect, allowing households to change status).